 But the people posting the video over the weekend were doing so to taunt Republicans who were practically tripping all over themselves trying to flee from Trump.
 Their message: They knew damn well what this guy was before they took him in.

-The lyrics he's reading are a variation of a song written in the early '60s by jazz singer Oscar Brown, Jr. that was based on one of Aesop's fables.
+Though Trump has repeatedly -- and incorrectly -- identified the writer as Al Wilson (a soul singer who covered it in 1968), the lyrics he's reading are a variation of a song written in the early '60s by jazz singer Oscar Brown, Jr. that was based on one of Aesop's fables.

 Johnny's was the first version I ever heard. so I've got a soft spot for it.
 Here's a live version

 And here is a fairly recent one by French rocker, Rev. Tom Frost from his 2013 album, Bloody Works.
 I'm pretty sure that the dancer in this video never went furniture shopping with Trump.

 Napoleon's Retreat from Moscow by Adolph Northen It was on this day in 1812 that Napoleon Bonaparte, decided to retreat from Russi...

 A version of this was published in The Santa Fe New Mexican June 22, 2007 ThaMuseMeant fled Santa Fe for the Pacific Northwest a few ye...

 Russ Gordon Russ Gordon has announced the line up for his 28th annual Summer Concert Series in Los Alamos, free Friday night concerts i...